FluxML/Flux.jl/README.md

 Flux is an elegant approach to machine learning.
 It's a 100% pure-Julia stack, and provides lightweight abstractions on top of Julia's native GPU and AD support.
 Flux makes the easy things easy while remaining fully hackable.

-You need to build Julia 0.6 from source and have CUDA available to use Flux with GPUs – please see the [CUDAnative.jl](https://github.com/JuliaGPU/CUDAnative.jl) instructions for more details.

 ```julia
 julia> Pkg.add("Flux")
 ```